tequestafarian/RetroModemBridge/README.md

 # RetroModem Bridge 2.0

 RetroModem Bridge is a Windows serial-to-TCP modem bridge for vintage computers.
-It lets a retro computer use a serial connection to “dial” Telnet-accessible BBSes through a modern Windows PC.
+It lets a retro computer use a serial connection to "dial" Telnet-accessible BBSes through a modern Windows PC.

 ![RetroModem Bridge startup screen](screenshots/retromodem-bridge-startup.png)